Nageswar-Sahoo/EMLO4_HYDRA/README.md

 Features

-           Train and evaluate a deep learning model on the Dog Breed Image Dataset Docker containerization for easy deployment and reproducibility DevContainer setup for development
+           1> Train and evaluate a deep learning model on the Dog Breed Image Dataset

+           2> Docker containerization for easy deployment and reproducibility

-           Hydra for flexible configuration management
+           3> Hydra for flexible configuration management

-           eval.py to run evaluation on the validation dataset and print metrics infer.py for inference on sample images
+           4> eval.py to run evaluation on the validation dataset and print metrics

+           5> infer.py for inference on sample images

 <h3>About Dataset</h3>